-We recognize that sustainability is an important part of our continued business success and as part of our drive to be the leader can leverage our core expertise in the emerging renewable energy industry.
+We recognize that sustainability is an important part of our continued business success and as part of our drive to be the leader in all areas of our business, we are implementing initiatives to obtain the targets set in our 2020 ESG and Sustainability Report.
+Additionally, as part of our long-term growth and sustainability strategy, we have started to seek out opportunities where we can leverage our core expertise in the emerging renewable energy industry.
 Our drilling practices and technologies are applicable in many non-oil and gas drilling applications projects, including helium and potash where we have already drilled wells using our technology and expertise to deliver superior performance.
 There is also demand for horizontal drilling expertise in the development of geothermal energy, where horizontal wells are drilled to access the geothermal reservoirs.
-In an effort to gain valuable knowledge about geothermal energy production, we have invested \$3 million to gain an equity position in specialized technology and industry expertise while remaining true to our core business as a pure play directional provider.
+In an effort to gain valuable knowledge about geothermal energy production, we have invested \$3 million to gain an equity position in DEEP Earth Energy Production Corp. ("DEEP"), and our CEO has joined the DEEP Board.
+Through this investment and involvement in the DEEP project, we not only can gain knowledge about the geothermal industry, but we can also offer specialized technology and industry expertise while remaining true to our core business as a pure play directional provider.